All Episodes

 First of all, you don't have standing water in Mississippi and Alabama.

-The media the media is a blue state media.
+The media is a blue state media.

 So your point is well taken.

-We had some looting uh around in and around Biloxi that was reported on the first day, but I haven't heard it since.
+We had some looting around in and around Biloxi that was reported on the first day, but I haven't heard it since.

-So I, you know, again, that's a very good point.
+So, you know, again, that's a very good point.

 What is it about New Orleans that's been different from the rest of the Gulf Coast?

-Well, there's a lot of differences, and uh and I don't know, maybe some people down in that area or know that area can help us out in explaining that as well.
+And I don't know, maybe some people down in that area or know that area can help us out in explaining that as well.

 It's interesting to retreat to the BBC, for example.